dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/react-notes/index.md

 One way to add persistent storage is to use a backend as a service (BAAS) platform.
 Firebase is one such platform that provides a JSON based database ([Firebase Realtime Database](https://firebase.google.com/docs/database/)) that has some nice realtime properties.
 For instance you can subscribe to change events on collections of objects.
 Can we use Firebase with our React app?
 You bet!

-*Note: we'll be using Firebase Realtime Database for this rather than the newer Cloud Firestore Beta, although both would work for our purposes.*
+*Note: we'll be using Firebase Realtime Database for this rather than the newer Cloud Firestore, although both would work for our purposes.*

 ### Reminder of specs